 The second class of compounds potentiates cAMP-mediated gating of DeltaF508-CFTR and achieves single-channel activity similar to wild-type CFTR.
 The CFTR-activating effects of the two mechanisms are additive and support the rationale of a drug discovery strategy based on rescue of the basic genetic defect responsible for CF.

-Dr Frederick van Goor (figure 22) is Head of Biology CF Research Program, Vertex Pharmaceuticals.
+Dr Frederick van Goor (fig.47)) is Head of Biology CF Research Program, Vertex Pharmaceuticals.
 There are a number of accounts on the internet of the development of the Kalydeco by Vertex with considerable scientific, clinical and financial support from the CF Foundation.
 The article by Matthew Herper in Forbes Magazine describes van Goor’s early involvement with the research.

 2008 Accurso FJ, Rowe SM, Durie PR, Konstan MW, Dunitz J, Hornick DB, Sagel SD, Boyle MP, Uluer AZ, Upadhyay D, Ramsey BW, Freedman SD, Dong Q, Ahmed AM, Stone AJ, Olson ER, Ordenez CL, Clancy JP, Campbell PW, Ashlock MA.
 Interim results of Phase IIa study of VX-770 to evaluate safety, pharmokinetics and biomarkers of CFTR activity in cystic fibrosis subjects with G551D.
 Pediatr Pulmonol 2008; Suppl 31: 267 page 295.
 (Poster)